rezza007/HotspotAutoLogin/README.md

 Ferdowsi University of Mashhad Internet hotspot login bot

-Due to limitation in number of IPs permitted to connect to each student ID in FUM's hotspot system, it frequently happened to me that I wanted to switch devices and needed the internet on the other device but the process of disconnecting the first one device then connecting the second one felt agonizing, so I decided to write a bot in order to automate this process.
+Due to limitation in number of IPs permitted to connect to each student ID in FUM's hotspot system, it frequently happened to me that I wanted to switch devices and needed the internet on the other device but the process of disconnecting the first one, then connecting the second one felt agonizing, so I decided to write a bot in order to automate this process.

 # Libraries used:
 1. requests